VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

   2. Anyone who refuses an order of the office shall be subject to a Class E Sentence for up to 96 hours, an additional punishment, or both.
   3. Anyone who misinforms or causes the misinforming of the office shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.
   4. Anyone who seriously disturbs the legal proceeding by the office shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.
-  5. Anyone who behaves insultingly or disrespectfully towards the office in a legal proceeding shall be subject to an additional punishment.
+  5. Anyone who behaves insultingly or disrespectfully towards the office or any other individual in a legal proceeding shall be subject to an additional punishment.

 #### §2 Conflicts of Interest
   1. Anyone who violates the rules specified under section 6 of title 2 of the Criminal Procedures (L-003) shall be subject to a Class E Sentence for 24 to 168 hours, an additional punishment, or both.

 #### §3 Disturbing the Peace
-  1. Anyone who commits publically or in a publically accessible place gross indecency or disorderly conduct especially by attacking another, discgracing a human corpse, remains, or historical or cultural memorial or grossly interferes with preparation or course of an organised community event, congregation or ceremony of people, shall be subject to a Class E Sentence for up to 24 hours, an additional punishment, or both.
+  1. Anyone who commits publically or in a publically accessible place gross indecency or disorderly conduct especially by attacking another, disgracing a human corpse, remains, or historical or cultural memorial or grossly interferes with preparation or course of an organised community event, congregation or ceremony of people, shall be subject to a Class E Sentence for up to 24 hours, an additional punishment, or both.
-  2. Anyone who causes a threat of serious concernment by spreading alarming news that is untrue, shall be subject to a Class E Sentence for up to 24 hours or an additional punishment.
+  2. Anyone who causes a threat of serious concernment or other kind of detriment by spreading alarming news that is untrue, shall be subject to a Class E Sentence for up to 24 hours or an additional punishment.
   3. Anyone who causes another to be reasonably threatened with death, bodily harm or another detriment in such a way that it can raise a reasonable fear shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.

 #### §4 Neglecting Responsibilities